missionpinball/mpf-docs/docs/config/motors.md

 |[machine](instructions/machine_config.md) config files |**YES** :white_check_mark:|
 |[mode](instructions/mode_config.md) config files|**NO** :no_entry_sign:|

-The `motors:` section of your config is where you configure motors with position switches.
+The `motors:` section of your config is where you configure motors with position switches, using coil outputs from your control board.
+This is not the same as the [dc_motor:](dc_motors.md) device which is used with dedicated dc motor control boards.

+The rest of this guide uses "motor" to refer to the coil-driven motor type, never the dc_motor device type.

 MPF supports two types of motor devices: